aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-scan-beacons.md

 ### transformPutItemInput
  * This operation MUST take as input an PutItemInput object.
  * This operation MUST return an PutItemInput object.
- * For each source field being written, the returned PutItemInput MUST also write the scan beacon field.
+ * For each element in the `Item` map that specifes a source field, the returned `Item` map MUST also include the scan beacon field.
+The name of this field MUST be the concatenation of the `scan beacon prefix` and the source field name.
+The value of ths field MUST be the truncated HMAC as defined by the scan beacon.
- * An error MUST be returned if a scan beacon field is used in the input PutItemInput.
+ * An error MUST be returned if the name of an Item in the input `Item` map begins with the `Gazelle prefix`

 ### transformBatchWriteItemInput
  * This operation MUST take as input a BatchWriteItemInput object.
  * This operation MUST return a BatchWriteItemInput object.
- * For each source field being written, the returned BatchWriteItemInput MUST also write the scan beacon field.
+ * For each element in the `Item` maps that specify a source field, the returned `Item` maps MUST also include the scan beacon field.
+The name of this field MUST be the concatenation of the `scan beacon prefix` and the source field name.
+The value of ths field MUST be the truncated HMAC as defined by the scan beacon.
- * An error MUST be returned if a scan beacon field is used in the input BatchWriteItemInput.
+ * An error MUST be returned if the name of an Item in an input `Item` map begins with the `Gazelle prefix`

 ### transformTransactWriteItemsInput
  * This operation MUST take as input a TransactWriteItemsInput object.
  * This operation MUST return a TransactWriteItemsInput object.
- * For each source field being written, the returned TransactWriteItemsInput MUST also write the scan beacon field.
+ * For each element in the `Item` maps that specify a source field, the returned `Item` maps MUST also include the scan beacon field.
+The name of this field MUST be the concatenation of the `scan beacon prefix` and the source field name.
+The value of ths field MUST be the truncated HMAC as defined by the scan beacon.
- * An error MUST be returned if a scan beacon field is used in the input TransactWriteItemsInput.
+ * An error MUST be returned if the name of an Item in an input `Item` map begins with the `Gazelle prefix`

 #### Note : GetItem, BatchGetItem and TransactGetItems work only on Primary Keys, and therefore are not affected by scan beacons